 Hokkaido stands out as one of the premier ski resort destinations in Japan, thanks to its northern location and proximity to Siberia that yields with consistent, high-quality snowfall throughout the winter season, typically from late November to early May.
 This abundance of light, dry powder makes for excellent skiing and snowboarding conditions.
 The region is served by several major airports, including New Chitose Airport near Sapporo, Hokkaido’s capital city; reach popular ski resort areas via shuttle buses, trains or rental car.

 Niseko another of the most well-known of all Japanese ski spots: suitable for beginner and advanced skiers alike, largely English-friendly and home to outstanding accommodations like The Vale Niseko and Higashiyama Niseko Village, a Ritz-Carlton Reserve.
 Nozawa Onsen, a former hot spring town near Nagano, offers a compelling mix of Japanese charm, Australian cafe culture and European influence.
-Rusutsu, in the nation’s north, is less crowded than the more frequented Niseko and perfect for tree skiing, while lively Hakuba and Inawashiro are ideal for those not looking to stray far from Tokyo.
+Rusutsu, in the nation’s north – named Japan’s Best Ski Resort 2025 – is less crowded than the more frequented Niseko and perfect for tree skiing, while lively Hakuba and Inawashiro are ideal for those not looking to stray far from Tokyo.

 The United States’ top ski resorts are renowned for up to 300 days of sunshine a year and glading, a type of alpine skiing where skiers and snowboarders make runs through forested terrain.
-The main resorts with huge après ski facilities are on the western coast, across the Rocky Mountains in Colorado and Utah, and the Sierra Nevada range in California.
+The main resorts with huge après ski facilities are on the western coast, across the Rocky Mountains in Colorado and Utah (Deer Valley Resort is currently the United States’ best ski resort), and the Sierra Nevada range in California.
 Northeastern states like Vermont, New Hampshire and New York are likewise big ski destinations, albeit offering smaller mountains and fewer wide-open fields.

-It’s hard to go past Vail and Breckenridge in Colorado and Alta in Utah for mammoth mountains.
+It’s hard to go past Vail and Breckenridge in Colorado and Alta in Utah for mammoth mountains, while Big Sky Resort in Montana was named the No. 2 ski resort in North America in the Condé Nast Traveler Readers’ Choice Awards.

 Ice-skating rinks, dogsledding, snow biking and horse-drawn sleigh rides are plentiful, and it’s where the United States excels.
 Dining, meanwhile, ranges from Wild West-style saloons in Wyoming’s Jackson Hole to exceptional gourmet fare in glitzy Aspen, Colorado.
 If celebrity-studded Aspen sounds like a dream, consider staying at the award-winning Viceroy Snowmass or The St. Regis Aspen Resort.